 I was sent some gorgeous British cherries from one of the Go Cherry growers who produce British cherries all over the UK and have been doing so for generations.
 I was so impressed with the quality and flavour of the cherries.
 When I've bought imported cherries in the past, I always get a few in a pack that aren't quite 'right' and I have to throw away, but every single cherry from the Go Cherry growers was perfectly fresh and deliciously sweet.
 It was a struggle not to just snack on the lot!
 If you'd like to find out more about British cherries head to the Berry Gardens website.

-I added the eggs and vanilla, and whisked them in.
-Then I added the self raising flour and divided the mixture between 3 lined 8″ tins.
+To make the sponges, mix together the butter and sugar.
+Add the eggs and vanilla, and whisk them in.
+Then add self raising flour and divide the mixture between 3 lined 8" tins.
+Once they are baked, leave them to cool.

 White Forest Cake